dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 then compared to the predicted rankings using Kendall’s Tau, a metric that measures the correlation between two rankings.
 This comparison helped assess how well the model’s predicted rankings aligned with the actual distribution of user complaints across the topics.

+### Sentiment Classification: Model 2

+## Discussion

+### Sentiment Model
+For our supervised model (the sentiment classification), we used a Naive Bayes Classifier to classify reviews into three sentiment categories: Positive, Negative, and Neutral.
+This approach differs from
+Milestone 3, where we used a Logistic Regression model to classify reviews as either Positive or Negative.
+By introducing the Neutral category, we noticed that our overall accuracy for both training and testing remained similar to the previous milestone (Milestone 3: 0.81 accuracy, Milestone 4: 0.77 for testing, 0.80 for training).
+The slightly lower performance in the Naive Bayes model can be attributed to the difficulty the classifier had in accurately classifying reviews with a 3-star rating, which was designated as Neutral.
+The classification report revealed very low precision, recall, and F1 scores for this category (precision ~ test: 0.22, train: 0.67, recall ~ train: 0.05, test: 0.15, F1 ~ test: 0.08, train: 0.2).
+Upon further analysis, we found that some 3-star reviews contained subtle negative sentiments, which may have caused the classifier to misclassify them as Neutral.When we adjusted the mapping by grouping 3-star reviews as Negative (instead of Neutral) and keeping 4- and 5-star reviews as Positive, the accuracy of the model increased to approximately 0.85.
+This improvement suggested that this new approach of classifying 3-star reviews as Negative was more accurate.
+Despite this improvement, we still plan to explore more 3-star samples to confirm whether this adjustment is the most appropriate solution.
+Overall, we are pleased with the Naive Bayes classifier, especially given the improvements made by adjusting the 3-star review classification.
+Even with the addition of the Neutral category, the model remains comparable in performance to the earlier Logistic Regression-based model, and with further refinements, it has the potential to be our most accurate model yet.

+### Feature Ranking Model
+For our unsupervised model, we significantly improved our ranking system compared to the previous milestone.
+In Milestone 3, our Kendall's Tau score, which is used to compare two rankings, was around 0.02.
+However, we were able to increase this to 0.2 in Milestone 4, even before performing hyperparameter tuning.
+While there is still room for improvement, we believe that several factors contributed to this improvement.
+One key improvement was our manual labeling process.
+In the previous milestone, we used LDA (Latent Dirichlet Allocation) to extract the top 10 positive and negative topics and then manually labeled the top 10 most frequent negative topics.
+We also used a separate tool to assign labels and create a ground truth ranking.
+However, in Milestone 4, we decided to manually label a small subset of the dataset
+(around 600 reviews).
+This allowed us to assign more accurate and descriptive labels to a broader set of issues.
+We then grouped similar labels and reviews together and ranked them by frequency, with the most common complaints being ranked as the most important.
+Additionally, we used fuzzy k-means clustering to account for multi-cluster membership, recognizing that reviews can often belong to multiple categories or labels.
+This was a crucial step because reviews typically touch on more than one issue, making it more appropriate to allow reviews to belong to multiple clusters.
+By clustering reviews with similar labels and complaints, we were able to better capture the complexity of user feedback.
+After clustering the reviews and comparing the new Kendall's Tau score to the previous one, we saw a clear improvement.
+The combination of manual labeling and multi-cluster membership clustering contributed to a more accurate ranking system.
+Furthermore, after performing hyperparameter tuning, we increased the number of clusters, which led to a
+Kendall's Tau score of 0.466, a significant improvement over the previous results and a new personal best.
+This marked a substantial advancement from what we had achieved in Milestone 3, and we are optimistic about further improving the model with continued adjustments.